anilmainali/Selenium/README.md

 # Selenium
-# Welcome to EasyTravel-Selenium Repo
+# Welcome to Selenium Repo

 This Repo will be used as a tutorial on How To Get Started with Selenium.